Carniverous19/helium-DIY-middleman/README.md

 `sudo nano global_conf.json`

-In there (probably down at the bottom) look for this:
+In there (probably way down at the bottom) look for this:

 ```
 "gateway_conf": {